International relations (1648–1814): Espionage

 The 18th century saw a dramatic expansion of espionage activities.
 It was a time of war: in nine years out of ten, two or more major powers were at war.
 Armies grew much larger, with corresponding budgets.
 Likewise the foreign ministries all grew in size and complexity.
 National budgets expanded to pay for these expansions, and room was found for intelligence departments with full-time staffs, and well-paid spies and agents.
 The militaries themselves became more bureaucratised, and sent out military attachés.
 They were very bright, personable middle-ranking officers stationed in embassies abroad.
-In each capital, the attaches evaluated the strength, capabilities, and war plan plans of the armies and navies.
+In each capital, the attaches evaluated the strength, capabilities, and war plans of the armies and navies.
 France under King Louis XIV was the largest, richest, and most powerful nation.
 It had many enemies and a few friends, and tried to keep track of them all through a well organized intelligence system.
 France and England pioneered the cabinet noir whereby foreign correspondence was opened and deciphered, then forwarded to the recipient.
 France's chief ministers, especially Cardinal Mazarin (1642–1661) did not invent the new methods; they combined the best practices from other states, and supported it at the highest political and financial levels.